afomera/clear_search/README.md

 ClearSearch is a powerful and flexible search engine for Ruby on Rails applications that supports multiple databases (SQLite, PostgreSQL, and MySQL).

+**Note**: This was heavily inspired by the Active Record Search announcement, and I was curious about how I would build something like it. ~May~ Will for sure be dragons lurking.
+Test Heavily before using in production.
+Optimizations welcome.

 ## Installation

 Add this line to your application's Gemfile: